 Instead of even trying to fight with the world’s weapons, turn to what you know is tried and true – God’s Word.

 Let’s discuss your Christian arsenal (i.e. your weapons)

 With that said, here are your spiritual weapons…

 Next is the breastplate of righteousness and the gospel of peace.

 Don’t forget the shield of faith, the helmet of salvation, and the sword of the Spirit.

 Finally without prayer, you’re lost!
 You absolutely must pray.

 Pray for your flesh-covered bully.
 Pray for wisdom on how to handle them.
 Speak only blessings on them.
 That’s what Christians do.
 We bless those who persecute us.

-Don’t flinch when the enemy jumps at you, Christian Woman…
+Don’t you dare flinch when the enemy jumps at you, Christian Woman…

 Don’t stand “terrified”.
 Stand firm, bold, and watch the salvation of your God.
 Instead of being paralyzed by fear, determine in your heart to love your flesh-covered enemy; act justly, and reflect Christ in EVERY interaction with them.